 In Class With… Skye Blackburn-Lang

-For students exploring sustainability and the environment, and STEM themed business ideas this In Class With …. will deepen their understanding of sustainable food production, insect farming, and locally grown business opportunities.
+For students exploring sustainability, the environment, and STEM themed business and entrepreneurship ideas this In Class With… episode will deepen their understanding of sustainable food production, insect farming, and locally grown business opportunities.

 Meet Skye: